LEANNA MAE .ORG

 • Consider all feedback with an open mind.
 In the end, you should run your business in a way that represents the authentic you.
 It’s okay to try new things.
 It’s okay to go back to something else.
 It’s important to ask for feedback.

 • Not being able to process your emotions and let go of what bothers you is going to eat at you.
 I know you, doula.
 You’re a healer.
 You’re a caretaker.
 You’re a nurturer.
 You want to save everybody and fix everybody and pour your heart into what you do.
 Painful truth – you can’t fix every broken person.
 Nor can you run the maternity unit to ensure evidence based practices is delivered in every room.
-Are you one of those people who yell at the TV when they do something they shouldn’t be doing?
-Of course you are.
 You’re a doula.
 You want people to have best care.
 You can’t stand it when doctors sweep membranes without permission, cut episiotomies without consent, and lie to their patients. {Note: Many, many, many OB/Gyns are absolutely wonderful.
 I adore them and am grateful for them.
 Unfortunately, there are still bad apples on the tree.
 Eventually all doulas will come across some bad apples.} It’s really hard to see a client be mistreated or lied to and keep going back in those rooms.

 • Know that your support helps your clients have a better birth than if you were not there.
 Obstetric care has come a long way.
 It still has a ways to go.